-Microsleep and Automatic Behavior.
-In some cases, patients have so-called microsleep episodes, in which they behave automatically without conscious awareness.
+In some cases, people have so-called microsleep episodes, in which they behave automatically without conscious awareness.
 Such automatic behavior may not be recognized as part of a disorder by either patients or the people around them.
 Some examples include:

-Periodic Limb Movement Disorder.
-Many patients with narcolepsy experience periodic limb movement disorder (PLMD; formerly known as nocturnal myoclonus).
-In PLMD, the leg muscles involuntarily contract every 20 - 40 seconds during sleep, occasionally arousing the patient.
-The patient is usually unaware of the limb movements, but bed partners may notice the movements..
+Many people with narcolepsy experience periodic limb movement disorder (PLMD; formerly known as nocturnal myoclonus).
+In PLMD, the leg muscles involuntarily contract every 20 to 40 seconds during sleep, occasionally arousing the person.
+The person is usually unaware of the limb movements, but bed partners may notice the movements.

-Most people need about 8 hours of sleep each day.
-Individual adults differ in the amount of sleep they need to feel well rested, however.
-(Infants may sleep as many as 16 hours a day.)
+Most people need about 8 hours of sleep each day, however individual adults differ in the amount of sleep they need to feel well rested.
+Infants may sleep as many as 16 hours a day.

 The daily cycle of life, which includes sleeping and waking, is called a circadian (meaning "about a day") rhythm, commonly referred to as the biological clock.
 Hundreds of bodily functions follow biologic clocks, but sleeping and waking comprise the most prominent circadian rhythm.
 The sleeping and waking cycle is about 24 hours.
-(If confined to windowless apartments, with no clocks or other time cues, sleeping and waking as their bodies dictate, humans typically live on slightly longer than 24-hour cycles.)
-The daily sleep/wake cycle usuallyfollows the following pattern:
+If confined to windowless apartments, with no clocks or other time cues, and sleeping and waking as their bodies dictate, humans typically live on slightly longer than 24-hour cycles.
+The daily sleep/wake cycle usually follows the following pattern:

 Daily rhythms intermesh with other factors that may interfere or change individual patterns:

-Sleep consists of two distinct states that alternate in cycles and reflect differing levels of brain nerve cell activity.
+Sleep consists of 2 distinct states that alternate in cycles and reflect differing levels of brain nerve cell activity.

 With each descending stage, awakening becomes more difficult.
 It is not known what governs Non-REM sleep in the brain.
 A balance between certain hormones, particularly growth and stress hormones, may be important for deep sleep.

 Narcolepsy has a genetic component and tends to run in families.
-An estimated 8 - 10% of people with narcolepsy have a close relative who has the disorder.
-An individual with a family member who has narcolepsy is 20 - 40 times more likely to have narcolepsy, compared to a person with no family history of the disease.
+An estimated 8 to 10% of people with narcolepsy have a close relative who has the disorder.
+An individual with a family member who has narcolepsy is 20 to 40 times more likely to have narcolepsy, compared to a person with no family history of the disease.

-Important autoimmune diseases include multiple sclerosis, rheumatoid arthritis, systemic lupus erythematosus, and type 1 diabetes.
-In such diseases, the immune system overproduces potent factors called cytokines, which cause inflammation and injury in the susceptible cells and tissues affected by the disease.
-Most autoimmune diseases also tend to afflict those with particular genetically determined molecules of the immune system called human leukocyte antigens (HLAs).
+In some diseases, the immune system overproduces potent factors called cytokines, which cause inflammation and injury in the susceptible cells and tissues affected by the disease.
+Most autoimmune diseases also tend to afflict those with particular subgroups of molecules of the immune system called human leukocyte antigens (HLAs).

 Narcolepsy affects about 1 in 2,000 people.
-Experts estimate that around 135,000 - 200,000 Americans have narcolepsy, but the number may be higher.
+Experts estimate that around 135,000 to 200,000 Americans have narcolepsy, but the number may be higher.
 Only about 25% of people who have narcolepsy are actually diagnosed with the disorder.
-Patients are often mistakenly diagnosed with other conditions, such as psychiatric or emotional problems.
-Many patients wait decades before receiving a proper diagnosis.
+People are often mistakenly diagnosed with other conditions, such as psychiatric or emotional problems.
+Many people wait decades before receiving a proper diagnosis.

 Narcolepsy symptoms usually first appear in adolescence or young adulthood.
-However, narcolepsy can begin at any age.
+While narcolepsy can begin at any age, symptoms typically first appear before the age of 25 and almost all patients are affected by age 35 years..
 Growing evidence suggests that the disorder may emerge in early childhood in many patients.
 It can often be misdiagnosed as another disorder, such as ADHD or depression.
 People who develop it at a young age often have a family history of the disease and a severe condition, suggesting that genetic factors are important in this group.